Favorite Plants of

 Species

-Quercus lobata "Valley oak"
+Quercus lobata (valley oak)

-Quercus lobata, commonly called the valley oak or roble, grows into the largest of California oaks.
-It is endemic to California, growing in interior valleys and foothills from Siskiyou County to San Diego County.
-Mature specimens may attain an age of up to 600 years.
-This deciduous oak requires year-round access to groundwater.
+Quercus lobata, commonly called the valley oak, is the largest of the California oaks.
+A majestic deciduous tree, it is endemic to California, growing in interior valleys and foothills from Siskiyou County to San Diego County.
+It thrives in areas with year-round access to groundwater and will require summer irrigation on other sites.
+Best suited to bigger gardens, this large tree provides exceptional shade and habitat value in hot summer landscapes.

 Water Use